This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A facial fracture may be left to heal on its own if your broken bone stays in its normal position.
 Severe fractures may need to be treated.
 You may need any of the following:

-- Closed reduction: During this procedure, your caregiver moves your broken bones back to their normal position.
+- Closed reduction: During this procedure, your healthcare provider moves your broken bones back to their normal position.
 Closed reduction is often done when you have a broken nose.
 You will not need an incision for this procedure.
-Ask your caregiver for more information about closed reduction.
+Ask your healthcare provider for more information about closed reduction.

 - Endoscopy: This test uses a scope to look inside your sinuses and eye socket.
 The scope is a long tube with a lens and light on the end.
 The scope is placed between your upper gums and lip and into the sinus behind your cheekbone.
 The scope may also be put through a small incision in your scalp and into the sinus behind your forehead.
 During an endoscopy, small pieces of your broken bone may be removed.
 Special devices may be used to support the broken bones in your face.